Trump Didn't See It Coming: Coronavirus Deaths Increased Tenfold This Month

 Don't see the graphic above?
 Click here.

 The United States saw its first documented death from the novel coronavirus Feb.
-29. The day before that death, Trump claimed it was Democrats who were "politicizing" coronavirus and said it was "their new hoax" to criticize his administration's response to it.
+29, though new data suggest that the first death may have been weeks earlier.
+The day before that Feb.
+29 death, Trump claimed it was Democrats who were "politicizing" the coronavirus and said it was "their new hoax" to criticize his administration's response to it.

 A week later, the president was touting poll numbers (that have since receded) and saying, "Anybody that wants a test can get a test."
 (That still isn't close to true.)